Weaam87/Quotes/README.md

 1. Retrieving data from the internet.
 2. Handling Push Notifications.
-3. Utilizing DataStore for persistent storage.
+3. Utilizing SharedPreferences for persistent storage, including user mode choice and alarm time reminders.
 4. Creating a custom JSON file and uploading it to a server.
 5. Implementing adaptive layouts with SlidingPaneLayout to accommodate different screen sizes.
 6. Making web service requests using Retrofit, Moshi, and Coil libraries.